khat001/DAMA-Filipino-Braille-Converter/README.md

     <img src="img/dama-banner.png" alt="Dama banner"/>
 </div>

-A Optical Character Recognition (OCR) project that detects Filipino/English Grade 1 Braille characters using YOLO and converts them into text with the help of LLMs.
+An Optical Character Recognition (OCR) project that detects Filipino/English Grade 1 Braille characters using YOLO and converts them into text with the help of LLMs.

 ## Getting Started